 “Oh.
 Yeah, no thanks.
 I don’t really have any money.”

 “My, car is right over there,” she said while motioning to a side-street that ran to meet the one that ran along the canal.

 “No. I’m not interested.”

-“You came up to me,” she said indignantly.
+“You came up to me,” she then said indignantly.

 “Um, no. You came up to me.
 I was just walking.”

 During this conversation on the opposite corner of where we were, and in the direction of her car, a man had walked up and was standing and waiting.
-He looked to be middle-aged and maybe a little more.
-Bald head on top and short hair on the side, with a nicely rounded belly that probably comes in handy around Christmas when the kids need a Santa’s lap to sit on at the local mall.
+He looked to be middle-aged, maybe a little older.
+He had a bald head on top and short hair on the side, with a nicely rounded belly that probably comes in handy around Christmas when the kids need a Santa’s lap to sit on at the local mall.

-The lady noticed him roughly the same time I did and realizing that she wasn’t getting anywhere with me walked away to leave me to finish the walk to my apartment feeling a little dirty just for having the conversation.
+The lady noticed him roughly the same time I did and realizing that she wasn’t getting anywhere with me walked away.
+The remainder of the walk to my apartment left me feeling a little dirty just for having the conversation.